A Systematic Study of In-the-Wild Model Merging for Large Language Models: Discussion and Limitations

 \section{Discussion and Limitations}

-\mypara{Why Merging Methods Fail on LLMs} Subspace-based merging methods rely on strong assumptions about the geometry of fine-tuned checkpoints, which typically hold when models specialize on distinct, well-defined tasks.
+\mypara{Why Merging Methods Underperform in \enquote{In-the-Wild} Scenarios} Subspace-based merging methods rely on strong assumptions about the geometry of fine-tuned checkpoints, which typically hold when models specialize on distinct, well-defined tasks.
 In such settings, coherent update directions enable operations like SVD truncation, orthogonalization, or isotropization to align or reshape task subspaces constructively.
-In our setup, however, we merge randomly sampled checkpoints, which is realistic and is closer to the promise of merging methods of reusing the vast repository of publicly available model variants.
+In our setup, however, we merge randomly sampled checkpoints, which also is practically relevant and directly evaluates the promise of merging methods of reusing the vast repository of publicly available model variants \citep{rame2023model}.
 Their update directions need not form stable subspaces and may conflict substantially with each other.
-Consequently, subspace transformations can distort the combined update and push the merged model outside the linearly mode-connected region around the base LLM, increasing the risk of severe degradation.
+Consequently, subspace transformations can distort the combined update and push the merged model outside the linearly mode-connected region around the base LLM, increasing the risk of performance degradation.

 In contrast, Task Arithmetic makes no subspace assumptions and effectively averages task vectors.
 When checkpoints are diverse, this averaging remains close to the base model, yielding modest but consistently positive gains.
-This explains why Task Arithmetic succeeds under random sampling, whereas subspace-based methods, though effective in their intended regimes, often underperform or fail in ours.
+This explains why Task Arithmetic is more successful under random sampling, whereas subspace-based methods, though effective in their intended regimes, often underperform in our setting.

+\mypara{Homogeneous vs. Heterogeneous Merging} To further isolate the source of interference, we analyzed homogeneous merges in \cref{app:homogenous-merges}, where experts were drawn from distinct, non-conflicting domains (Mathematics and Medicine).
+Unlike the random \enquote{in-the-wild} sampling, we found that merging experts from these clearly defined domains, even when combining both domains simultaneously, resulted in negligible performance loss compared to domain-specific merges.
+For instance, a joint model merging both Math and Medical experts performed nearly identically to specialized merges on their respective tasks.
+This contrast confirms that the performance degradation observed in our main evaluation stems specifically from the unstructured heterogeneity of randomly sampled checkpoints.
+When experts possess conflicting update directions or high variance without clear task separation, advanced merging mechanisms struggle to extract useful signals, whereas they succeed when task roles are distinct.

 \mypara{Limitations and Future Directions} While our evaluation is extensive, it is not exhaustive.
 First, we intentionally focused on LLMs and did not evaluate encoder-decoder or multimodal models, where subspace geometry and fine-tuning dynamics may differ.
 Second, our experimental design omits pre-merging alignment or clustering steps to isolate intrinsic effects of merging methods.
 Future work should investigate whether pre-merging strategies like spectral filtering of task vectors or clustering improve performance.